Language selection

 • recruit participants with a wide variety of disabilities, such as visual, hearing, motor and cognitive disabilities.

-• ensure that the testing environment and materials are accessible.
+• to ensure that the testing environment and materials are accessible.
 This includes the software, hardware, and any assistive technology that participants with disabilities may require.

 The insights disability inclusive user testing provides can show designers and developers where their product or system may be challenging or inaccessible.
 They can then use these insights to make it inclusive and accessible to all users.